 It really is that simple to make this dish!

-With Spring now here and the promise of warmer days beckoning, this Lime Couscous is the perfect dish to serve, as it can sit at room temperature, not taking up fridge or oven space.
+Since Spring is now here and the promise of warmer days beckoning, this Lime Couscous is the perfect dish to serve, as it can sit at room temperature, not taking up fridge or oven space.

-In fact, although it is perfectly fine eaten hot, yet I much prefer it slightly warm.
+Also, although it is perfectly fine eaten hot, I much prefer it slightly warm.